-The Trustees of the Ancient Monuments Society are pleased to announce that submissions are now invited for the 2020 Stephen Croad Essay Prize, which was founded last year in memory of Stephen James Croad.
-The closing date is 29 June 2020.
+The Trustees of the Ancient Monuments Society are pleased to announce that submissions are now invited for the 2021 Stephen Croad Essay Prize, which was founded in 2019 in memory of Stephen James Croad.
+The closing date is 31 July 2021.
 Details are given below.

 Stephen Croad was a dedicated public servant and in his various professional and voluntary roles, most notably as Head of the Architectural Record of the National Monuments Record, unobtrusively made a profound impact on the study of architectural history in this country.
 He was a very strong supporter of the Ancient Monuments Society, serving as deputy editor and book reviews editor of the Transactions for many years.
 He was an expert on London’s buildings, publishing two books on the River Thames and its bridges.
 He was a member of the Council of the London Topographical Society and after his retirement he continued voluntary activity in his native Somerset, contributing to the Somerset Vernacular Buildings Research Group and the Somerset Archaeological and Natural History Society.
 He was a Fellow of the Society of Antiquaries and of the Royal Geographical Society.
 He was appointed MBE in 1997.

 Both Stephen’s books take the form of catalogues.
 Whether in the NMR, advising the wide range of regular and occasional users of the Record, or writing for his own satisfaction, he was committed to establishing and providing historically accurate and verifiable facts about buildings for the widest possible public.